 The first timber priory in Penmon was founded in the sixth century by Saint Seiriol, but in 971 it was destroyed by the Viking’s raid.
 Reconstruction and transformation into a stone building took place in the 12th century under the rule of Gruffudd ap Cynan and Owain Gwynedd.
 The oldest part of the priory church, that is the nave, was completed around 1140, the transept and tower were built in 1160-1170, and the chancel was added in the years 1220-1240.
 This happened at a time when the Welsh king Llywelyn ap Iorwerth ordered north Wales convents to be reorganized according to the Augustinian rule.

 The priory church from the 12th century was a Romanesque building that was wanted to be erected on a cross plan.
 At that time, it consisted of a rectangular nave, northern and southern transept arms and a square tower above them.
 In the next century, a rectangular chancel was built on the eastern side.
 What is unusual, it received larger dimensions than the nave.

 To the south of the church chancel, there was a square patio surrounded by cloisters, the sides of which were about 14 meters long.
 Its eastern, western and southern sides were occupied by priory buildings.
-The south wing consisted of a thirteenth-century rectangular, two-story building, containing utility rooms in the ground floor, a refectory on the first floor and a dormitory in the attic.
-From the east, a square extension from the 16th century adjoined it, containing a room heated by a fireplace and a kitchen above.
+The southern wing consisted of a 13th-century rectangular, two-story building, housing utility rooms in the ground floor (14.8 x 5.8 meters), a refectory on the first floor (15.1 x 6.1 meters), and a dormitory in the attic.
+From the east, a square extension from the 16th century adjoined it, housing a room heated by a fireplace (5.3 x 4.9 meters) and a kitchen above with the same dimensions.
+The refectory was accessible from the cloister and by external stairs from the south.
+There, it was also illuminated by five tall, narrow, four-sided windows with jambs chamfered from the outside and splayed inside.
+Two similar windows were on the west, and the south-east window received a large recess, probably housing a pulpit from which monks read during meals.
 It is not known what rooms were located in the eastern and western wings.